 Our corporate structure is subject to risks associated with our contractual arrangements with the VIE.
 The company and its investors may never have a direct ownership interest in the businesses that are conducted by the VIE.
-Uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements have not been tested in a court of law.
-If the PRC government finds that the agreements that establish the structure for operating our business in China do not comply with PRC laws and regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we and the VIE could be subject to severe penalties or be forced to relinquish our interests in those operations.
+Uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements, and these contractual arrangements have not been tested in a court of law.
+If the PRC government finds that the agreements that establish the structure for operating our business in China do not comply with PRC laws and regulations, or if these regulations or the interpreted differently in the future, we and the VIE could be subject to severe penalties or be forced to relinquish our interests in those operations.
 This would result in the VIE being deconsolidated.
 The majority of our assets, including the necessary licenses to conduct business in China, are held by the VIE.
 A significant part of our revenues is generated by the VIE.
 An event that results in the deconsolidation of the VIE would have a material effect on our operations and result in the value of the securities diminish substantially or even become worthless.
 Our holding company, our PRC subsidiary and VIE, and investors of Aurora face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIE and, consequently, significantly affect the financial performance of the VIE and our company as a whole.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.D.
-Key Information-Risk Factors-Risks Related to Our Corporate Structure" in our 2021 Form 20-F, which is incorporated herein by reference, and "Risk Factors-Risks Related to Our Corporate Structure" in our 2021 Form 20-F, which is incorporated herein by reference, and "Risk Factors-Risks Related to Our Corporate Structure" in our 2021 Form 20-F, which is incorporated herein by reference, and "Risk Factor
+Key Information-Risk Factors-Risks Related to Our Corporate Structure" in this prospectus.